tharaka4146/save-extention-for-youtube-shorts/README.md

 MIT License

 ## Save
 Hi this is just a iteration of the original works done by the above amazing people.
-I just tiknered it. thanks
+I just tinkered it for me and my friends. cheers